karolkisinski/YouSpo/README.md

 Then go to the generated link and copy the authorization code.
 Paste it in the console and press Enter.

-Here is a [video](https://youtu.be/4dhAyLSJiJ4) that shows how to download, configure and use this application:
+Here is a [video](https://youtu.be/4dhAyLSJiJ4) that shows how to download, configure and use this application